leppekja/IRS-990-DAFs/README.md

 ### Step 3b
 ##### COMPLETE

 We need to read the data into a database accessible online for the web application.
-We're using a PostgreSQL database on AWS RDS. create.sql is a psql script to create the schema; otherwise, the schema is also implemented through Django's Model classes.
+We're using a PostgreSQL database on AWS RDS. create.sql is a psql script to create the schema; otherwise, the schema is also implemented through Django's Model classes (will be uploaded later).
 A ERD diagram is in daf_erd_diagram_sketch.png and will be updated soon.

 ### Step 4
 ##### INCOMPLETE